Our Future Path! A plan for a better world!

 For individuals to be paid to speak, they usually need to be famous, powerful or an expert on something, and they are usually hired just to talk about something specific.
 Some paid speakers think that they have the right to speak about whatever they want, but unless that was what they were hired to do, they need to stick to what their employer hired them to speak about or be in breach of their contract.

 The bottom line is that anyone who can afford to pay the price can speak as much and as loudly as they want.
 What they have to say may not be any more important or valuable compared to what the rest of us have to say, but they are the ones who most of us will hear.
-The problem is that they can drown out the voices of the rest of us, even when what we have to say is more important or valuable than what they are saying.
+The problem is that they can hog the conversation and drown out the voices of the rest of us, even when what we have to say is more important or valuable than what they are saying.

-In a democracy, everyone is entitled to an equal say in our government.
+In a democracy, everyone is entitled to have equal say in our government.
 Even if the content of paid speech does not directly cause any undue harm, the fact that it drowns out what others have to say can be undue harm.
 Therefore, we must find ways to ensure that some individuals or groups are not able to buy a greater voice in our politics and in our government.
 We may not be able to make things completely equitable, but there are ways to make things a lot better.
 I will talk more about this in the sections of the chapter on political issues.

 Like with any other type of speech, books can contain fact, fiction and opinion, and they can try to inform, to instruct, to entertain and to persuade.
 That means they also have the same potential to do undue harm.

 In most cases, books need to go through a publishing company that would have a responsibility to ensure the books they publish will not do any undue harm.
 The publisher could do this by not publishing the book, editing the book to remove the undue harm, or to insert content that points out the harmful content.
-If the publisher does not do this, then the author and the publisher should be held accountable for any undue harm the book does.
+If the publisher does not do this, then the author and the publisher should be held accountable for any undue harm the book causes.

 In many communities, there has been an increasing push to ban certain books from school and community libraries.
-The reason that some individuals and groups express is that the books contain harmful content.
+The reason that some individuals and groups give is that these books contain harmful content.
 However, others often disagree with them.
 If a book was found to have content that could do undue harm, then the author and publisher should be held accountable, and some appropriate action taken.
 This might include banning the book, but other actions should be considered first.

 When there is disagreement over whether a book's contents would do undue harm, then there is an alternative to banning the book.
 What individuals and groups should do is to write reviews of the book that express their reasons for what is wrong or right about the book and then combine those reviews with the book.
-This way, anyone who wants to read the book could first consider what others think of the book, and then make an informed decision whether to read the book or not.
+This way, anyone who wants to read the book could first consider what others think of the book and then make an informed decision whether to read the book or not.

 Much of what I talked about for books, also applies to shows and movies in theaters, television, streaming services, etc. In many cases, these shows and movies already have some warnings about their content.
 However, it would be good to have more reviews available somewhere when there is some disagreement over whether the content could cause undue harm or not.